Crossing Number Bound in Knot Mosaics: Saturation and mosaic complements

 \begin{proof} Start by filling $S$ with type V tiles.
 The proof will not depend on if we choose type Va or Vb so at this stage we have not lost generality of the argument no matter which type V tiles we choose.
 Now we notice that since edges intersecting $\partial S$ can only connect to one of its two adjacent edges in $\partial S$ there are only two choices of how to connect up the strands through the boundary tiles to get a knot or link.
 The vertical strand in $R_{2,3}$, for example, must either connect to the vertical strand in $R_{2,2}$ as it does in Figure~\ref{fig:evenlink} or $R_{2,4}$ as in Figure~\ref{fig:westwestloops}.
 In the first case this means tile $R_{1,3}$ is a type IId and $R_{1,2}$ is type IIc and in the second case tile $R_{1,3}$ is a type IIc and $R_{1,4}$ is a type IId, again both matching the examples in Figures~\ref{fig:evenlink} and~\ref{fig:westwestloops} respectively.
 On a saturated board once this single choice has been made the rest of the choices on the outside are uniquely determined.

-Suppose $K$ is a knot such that its mosaic representation on $M_{n}$ is saturated.
-If the mosaic (shown in Fig.~\ref{fig:loop}) contains any crossings easily removed by a type I Reidemeister move (nugatory crossings), the number of crossings in the mosaic exceeds the crossing number of $K$.

-If $n$ is even, then one of the two ways of connecting up through the boundary tiles results in nugatory crossings in each of the four corners showing that crossing number is not achieved.
-Thus if it achieves its crossing number in this projection it must be attached in the other way, but then as Fig.~\ref{fig:evenlink} illustrates, we actually have a link of $n - 2$ components, and not a single knot as we would like.

-Now suppose $n$ is odd.
-Here either way we choose the tiles on the outside we get exactly two nugatory crossings in corners that can be removed with type I Reidemeister moves.
-As shown in Fig.~\ref{fig:oddcorners} selecting not to have a nugatory crossing in the northwest corner forces nugatory crossings in the northeast and southwest corners.
-This shows that an odd, saturated mosaic has two nugatory crossings in the corners.
-Therefore crossing number is not achieved.
-In all cases, a saturated mosaic cannot contain the projection of a knot that achieves its crossing number. \end{proof}
+Suppose $K$ is a mosaic representation on $M_{n}$ which is saturated.
+If $n$ is odd, both choices of how to connect up along the boundary tiles leads to a pair of nugatory crossings in opposite corners of the board like the crossing shown in Fig.~\ref{fig:loop}.
+If $n$ is even, one choice will result in a link (not a knot) and the other will result in a knot with a nugatory crossing in all four corners.
+In each of the cases where we have a knot instead of a link type I Reidemeister moves will reduce the number of crossings.
+Therefore a saturated mosaic cannot contain the projection of a knot that achieves its crossing number. \end{proof}

-We next consider mosaics with duals consisting of a single tile, that is $|D| = 1$.
-Almost every knot will fail to achieve its crossing number on such mosaics, and the following lemma precedes a general theorem for mosaics with $|D| = 1$.
+We next consider mosaics with mosaic complements consisting of a single tile, that is $|C| = 1$.
+Almost every knot will fail to achieve its crossing number on such mosaics, and the following lemma precedes a general theorem for mosaics with $|C| = 1$.

 \begin{lem} The trefoil knot has mosaic number 4. \end{lem}

 \begin{proof} The trefoil knot has crossing number 3.
 Since a $3\times 3$ board can only support one crossing, we must have at least a $4\times 4$ board to have a non-trivial knot.
 Indeed, the mosaic on the right in Figure~\ref{fig:trefoil} shows that the trefoil knot may be embedded on $M_{4}$ and achieve its crossing number of 3.
 Therefore the trefoil knot has mosaic number 4. \end{proof}